cmy2008/doc88_extractor/README.md

 # WHAT IS THIS
 ## Introduction
-A tool make you download doc88 documents.
+A tool make you download the doc88 documents.
 ## Features
 NOT JUST IMAGE, IT HAS REAL SHAPES but can't copy the texts:(